g4br/FenoClima/README.md

 # FenoClima

-The code presented here follows a GO HORSE methodology — it is a playground / work-in-progress and does not yet have operational maturity.

 ## Municipal-level phenology and climate pipeline:
 - Time-series collection from Google Earth Engine / BigQuery,
 - Phenological metric extraction (TIMESAT adaptation),